 - Apply to those colleges that suit your interests.
 You must submit such documents along with your application, such as approved copies of mark sheets, curriculum vitae, state, and national certificates/achievements, and extracurricular activities.

 - And now, you need to apply for a loan and a student visa after you have been admitted.

 Step 2 | Permanent US Residency

 How can I become a permanent resident in the US?
 Apply for a loan.
 It is an open secret that there is a reasonably high cost of studying at a prestigious institution in the US.
 With this in mind, parents usually spend cash for the long term, but most applicants face a lack of funds despite all of this.
 Therefore, education loans play a crucial role in bridging the deficit and the amount needed to study abroad.
 A student may apply for two types of loans:

 - Unsecured loans

 As the names say, the loans that require holding collateral as a mortgage are secured loans.
 The interest rates are considerably lower for such loans.
 On the other hand, unsecured loans do not include collateral and include comparatively higher interest rates.
 Those that offer unsecured loans are private banks and NBFCs.
 It is always recommended to connect a government bank to secured loans, as interest loans are lower, and they also provide tax advantages.
-To receive a visa, proof of funds is compulsory, and thus, an education loan is something that a study abroad aspirant must get before applying for the US visa.
+To receive a visa, proof of funds is compulsory, and thus, an education loan is something that a study abroad aspirant must get before applying for a US visa.

-How to be a permanent resident in USA?
+How to be a permanent resident in the USA?
 Apply for a student visa.
 Your next move lies in getting a student visa successfully after securing an acceptance.
 You will usually need a student visa called the “F1” visa to attend a university or a college in the US.

 To do this, you are required to send the following documents to the US Consulate: